cloudfoundry-community-attic/bosh-bootstrap/docs/devstack-openstack-tutorial.md

 i) If everything goes fine, you can see the list of VMs created by bosh-bootstrap.
 Also you can ssh into the inception VM by "./bosh-bootstrap ssh".
 Check BOSH status and so on.

-ii) You can see the list of commands by executing "./bosh-bootstrap help"
+ii) You can see the list of commands by executing "bosh-bootstrap help"

-iii) In case, you face any issue please raise a ticket.
+iii) In case, you face any issue please raise a [ticket](https://github.com/StarkAndWayne/bosh-bootstrap/issues).